aabbtree77/esp32-vpn/README.md

 - The Web3 (p2p) way is remarkable in that the tools such as Hyprspace, EdgeVPN, [awl](https://github.com/anywherelan/awl), Syncthing: [1](https://www.reddit.com/r/Syncthing/comments/1324xrm/how_reliable_is_synthing/), [2](https://forum.syncthing.net/t/how-syncthing-communicates-with-my-server-when-im-in-a-public-network/20437/2) solve the global connectivity problem without inflicting needless registration with monthly payments.

 - Connect a webcam to a remote Ubuntu PC, install ffmpeg.
 Run awl-tray followed by [this one liner](https://unix.stackexchange.com/questions/2302/can-i-pipe-dev-video-over-ssh) with an mplayer.
 It worked in the year 2010, it still works in 2023.

+- Keeping the laptop on independently 24/7 gives certain back thoughts about Web2 and renting VPS.
+The "server mode" with the monitor shut off consumes about 0.036A electric current at 220V, which amounts to 7.92W power.
+Given 720 hours in a month, the laptop will demand 5.702 kWh of energy.
+The present price of electricity in Lithuania (2023) goes at the rate of 0.30euro per 1kWh, which results in a monthly fee of 1.71euro.
+If the monitor turns on and the laptop runs an intense application such as youtube in the browser, the power consumption may increase 5x, consider this as an upper bound.
+VPS-1 with a static public IP on Hostinger costs 3.99$.

+- There are ways to push down the power consumption though.
+[Raspberry Pi Zero W 2](https://www.pidramble.com/wiki/benchmarks/power-consumption) may demand only 0.7W power and [awl](https://github.com/anywherelan/awl/releases) should run on ARM.

 - The most basic services are the hardest to implement.
 70 KLOC of go-libp2p to give your computer a proper VPN address.
 Double these lines to sync a folder.
 [Automated elections?](https://hackmd.io/@juincc/B1QV5NN5S) We are not there yet.